nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 #### Proof of Work Done (Authorship)
-The original version of this article is entirely the work of @nothingismagick https://github.com/nothingismagick
+The original version of this article has been compiled and written by @nothingismagick https://github.com/nothingismagick

 #### License
 This work and all derivatives are [licensed under the FDL 1.3](https://github.com/nothingismagick/quasar-articles/blob/master/LICENSE).